gilzoide/nested/README.md

 There is also a Command Line Interface script for reading and reformatting nested data in the file `lua/main.lua`.
 When installing with [LuaRocks](https://luarocks.org/), the CLI script is installed as the `nested` command.

+## Documentation
+[LDoc](https://github.com/lunarmodules/LDoc) based documentation for the Lua module is available at [github pages](https://gilzoide.github.io/nested/) and can be generated with the following command:

+    $ ldoc lua/doc -d docs